nathanieladiah/EC-Notes/Idk.md

 ## What does "Lift-off Velocity" look like?

-To THE ONE WHOIS
+TO THE ONE WHO IS
 VICTORIOUS...

 Revelation 2:7,11,17,26
 3:5,12, 21

-ElijahCentre

-"To the one who is victorious.

-•A series of promises to those who emerge in victory - the elevation into a new state of existence
+A series of promises to those who emerge in victory - the elevation into a new state of existence.

-www.